快猫短视频

 • Diarrhea

-These side effects usually don’t last long and go away after treatment is finished.
+These side effects usually go away after treatment is finished.
 There are often ways to lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Be sure to ask your doctor or nurse about drugs to help reduce side effects.
+Be sure to ask your cancer care team about medicines to help reduce side effects.

-Along with the possible side effects in the list above, some drugs may have their own specific side effects.
-Ask your health care team what you can expect.
+Along with the possible side effects above, some drugs may have their own specific side effects.
+Ask your cancer care team what you can expect.

-You should report any side effects you notice while getting chemotherapy to your medical team so that you can be treated promptly.
-In some cases, the doses of the chemotherapy drugs may need to be reduced or treatment may need to be delayed or stopped to prevent side effects from getting worse.
+Be sure to tell your health care team about any side effects that you notice while getting chemo so that you can be treated right away.
+In some cases, the doses of the chemo drugs may need to be reduced, or treatment may need to be delayed or stopped to keep the side effects from getting worse.

 More information about chemotherapy